BramComyn/safeguard-fetch/etc/content-length-considerations-updated-2024-09-06.md

 - no content length infinite: infinite data, works like a charm
 - no difference: works like a charm.

+### Shorter messages

+For HTTP/1.1, cURL returns with an error code (18) for the large and no content length paths, specifying the amount of bytes remaining to read, but doesn't do so for the small difference path.

+For HTTP/2.0, the small difference path behaves the same.
+The large difference throws error 92 and specifies that the stream was not closed properly (``PROTOCOL_ERROR (err1)``).
+The path without content throws error 52 ``Empty reply from server``

 ## Node.js

 I am using Node.js version ``v20.11.1`` on Ubuntu 24.04 (Noble Numbat).
 I will